-The following section describes the compensation that we pay our NEOs.
+The following section describes the compensation that Origin pays its NEOs.
 "Officer" is defined in Rule 16a-1 of the Exchange Act to include those who perform a policy-making function, and "named executive officers" are defined by Item 402 of Regulation S-K to be the principal executive officer, the principal financial officer, and the other three most highly compensated executive officers, each of whose total compensation for the last fiscal year exceeded \$100,000.

-Our NEOs for the fiscal year ended December 31, 2019, were:
+Origin's NEOs for the fiscal year ended December 31, 2019, were:

-Chairman, President, and Chief Executive Officer Drake Mills Senior Executive Officer and Chief Financial Officer Stephen Brolly M. Lance Hall President and Chief Executive Officer of Origin Bank

-F. Ronnie Myrick Vice-Chairman of the Board of Origin Bank

-Cary Davis Senior Executive Officer and Executive Risk Officer
+- Drake Mills Chairman, President, and Chief Executive Officer - Stephen Brolly Senior Executive Officer and Chief Financial Officer - M. Lance Hall President and Chief Executive Officer of Origin Bank - F. Ronnie Myrick Vice-Chairman of the Board of Origin Bank - Cary Davis Senior Executive Officer and Executive Risk Officer